Buying Giant Beds & Family Beds

 In This Article:

-So how large are these bed?
+So how huge are these beds?
 Keep reading to find out (hint: they are BIG)!

 This is important: There is no such thing as a ‘one size fits all’ when it comes to mattresses.
 You have many options to consider, including custom shapes and sizes.
 This means that you can find the perfect bed to suit your sleep needs, meet your physical requirements, AND fit your bedroom!

-Everyone is familiar with traditional mattress sizes (twin, full, queen and king).
+Everyone is familiar with traditional mattress sizes (twin, full, queen, king, cal king).

 Did you know?
-Oversized mattresses come in standard sizes as well!
+Giant mattresses come in standard sizes as well!
 Here they are:

 Alaskan King Bed

 What is the biggest bed in the world?
 The Alaskan King Mattress.
 The dimensions of this super king mattress measure a staggering 9' x 9' (108" x 108").
 This is the equivalant of 2 full XL (54x80) size mattresses but with an extra 28" added to the end for length.
 While you can find family beds wider (ex: 144" x 84" and 152" x 80"), you won't find anything longer in length.